LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 1. Choose `Db2 (transactional)`.

 1. Select the Pricing Plan:
-    - The IBM FHIR Server recommends the Flex plan for a production workload.
-    - The IBM FHIR Server recommends the Flex plan for development, however, the Lite plan is possible for the development and evaluation.
+    - The IBM FHIR Server recommends the Flex plan for a production workload, development and experiments.
-      - **Note** The Lite plan has a limit of 5 concurrent connections, and the IBM FHIR Server `fhirProxyDataSource` needs to be updated to avoid failures.
-One should update the server.xml connectionManager with maxPoolSize - `<connectionManager maxPoolSize="5"/>`.
-Further, your instance may not be enabled with IAM enabled, and you may use the `Service Credentials` that are created to connect to configure the datasource.
-This is only acceptable with **development** and **experimentation**.

 1. Create `Create`

 Your instance is now creating or created.

 ### **Scale the Instance**

 If you chose the Flex plan, you may want to scale the instance after it has been created (e.g. 4 cores, 16GB).
 The instance can be scaled more than once, so it doesn't matter if you don't get the sizing right first time.

+Note:
-Please note, the scaling of the instance requires a service restart.
+1. The scaling of the instance requires a service restart.
+2. The instance CPU/Memory are scalable up and down.
+The storage in only scaled up.

 ### **Create the Administrator Credential**